dedsecwrench/Backend_Notes/notes.md

 # Main Route

-What basically happens is that when we creating the routes. like => server.get("/user");
+    What basically happens is that when we creating the routes. like =>
+    server.get("/user");
     server.get("/employee");

     So this way not actually the correct way of creating backend application. reason behind is that once you will deploy the application. your application will be like https://localhost:3000 or some domain name or something. and then someone has to type /user or /employee. so in this format you will not be able to deploy the application.

     So what do we need ->
     what we need is that one single route which is merged with multiple routes.

     /api/v1

     this v1 is a concept of versioning of APIs.

 ***Always remember***

     when you creating the backend application for the first time. that means you are creating the first version of the backend application. or the apis that you're having in the backend application.

-Basically versioning concept is that => imagine that currently you are having some data. then you want to make some changes in the APIs. but you can't directly modify your API. because your API is dependent on the backend. and your frontend is dependent on the APIs. so you have to create different APIs and you have to test them. and then those API's are working fine.. then only it'll go back to the frontend.
+    Basically versioning concept is that =>
+    imagine that currently you are having some data. then you want to make some changes in the APIs. but you can't directly modify your API. because your API is dependent on the backend. and your frontend is dependent on the APIs. so you have to create different APIs and you have to test them. and then those API's are working fine.. then only it'll go back to the frontend.

     so there's a very big concept of versioning of APIs.

 ***Always remember this thing***

     when you are creating the master route for the backend application. you will be creating like /api/v1

     so instead of using server.get("/")

 we're gonna write =>
     server.use("/api/v1", and over here whatever the child routes you are having.. );
-first parameter is your master route. second parameter is your child routes.
+    first parameter is your master route.
+    second parameter is your child routes.

 Folder structure =>

     2 folder will be created
     one is controller another is routes
+    check files in these folder for further notes

 # Application Route